 To secure a Professional Development Certificate or a written report from the Director for credit back at their home institution, participants are required to write and submit a professional field journal (20%); submit a preparatory essay prior to the Field School to be shared by the cohort (20%); and complete at least 3 problem solving exercises in small teams during the three weeks in the field (3×20%).

-The Field School is led by a faculty of researchers and culture and heritage professionals with a substantial track record of applied work in Vietnam.
-It is directed by Professor Dr. Amareswar Galla.
+The Field School is led by a faculty of researchers and professionals with a substantial track record of applied work in Vietnam.
+It is directed by Professor Dr. Amareswar Galla who has been working on culture in sustainable development and MDGs in Vietnam since 1999.
 The Vietnamese faculty includes Managers and Directors of various national and provincial museums and World Heritage Areas and the team of all the cultural agency Directors in Ho Chi Minh City.
 The program is applied with problem solving exercises and a final report as feedback with recommendations to the Vietnamese Government.
 The Field School is a deep transformative learning experience and not a study tour.

 Professionals from the museum, heritage, environment and other relevant conservation sectors can take the course as a Professional Development Program subject to prior approval from the Course Director and meeting the entry requirements.
-The Field School is available to research students as an elective.
+The Field School is available to research students as a research and field work training option in Masters and Doctoral programs.
 The full program and travel itinerary will be sent to the participants on acceptance of enrolment.
-Participants pay for their own return airfares to Hanoi, travel insurance, plus a discounted package fee which includes tuition fees/professional development fees.
-Students register in their own university for a free elective, equivalent to 2 hours in the US system.
+Participants pay for their own return airfares to Hanoi, travel insurance, plus a discounted package fee.
+Tuition fees/professional development fees are subsidised by the International Institute for the Inclusive Museum and its partners.
+Students can register in their own university for a free elective, equivalent to 2 hours in the US higher education system.

 Annual cohorts are targeted to include participants from several countries to create an immersion learning environment as an international cross cultural exchange program.
-There are 18 places available to be filled with full registration after rigorous assessment.
-Initial expressions of interest were due by 15 August 2014.
-A total of 8 places have been allocated to applicants from 5 different countries.
-Another 4 places have been filled in the second round of applications due by Monday 22 September.
+There are 25 places available to be filled with full registration by the 1st of September 2016.
+Expressions of interest are continuing starting from 1st September 2015.
+Recruitment continues with staggered deadlines until all the places are filled with the highest quality assessed candidates.

 Preliminary applications should include: